oroinc/documentation/user_guide/activities_add_note.rst

 Notes keep additional information about the record.

-The *Add Note* action will be available for records of entities with "Enable Notes" has been :ref:`set to yes <user-guide-activities-enable>`.
+The *Add Note* action will be available for records of entities, for which "Enable Notes" has been :ref:`set to yes <user-guide-activities-enable>`.

 1. Click :guilabel:`Add Note` in the :ref:`actions <user-guide-ui-components-view-page-actions>` tab of the record.